 Springsteen is a great artist who tackles serious issues.
 But why a candidate for president would want to campaign with some who harbors so much anger for America is something of a mystery.
 Or maybe, it’s not.

-Updated 2:58 pm ET From the press pool report: Pool is hustled to motorcade, and there’s the Boss, with Patti, getting into a black SUV marked “guest.”
+Pool is hustled to motorcade, and there’s the Boss, with Patti, getting into a black SUV marked “guest.”
 Bruce is laughing and looks excited.
 It looks to be the 6th vehicle in the motorcade.
-In the background, back at the event, “We take care of our… Continue Reading
+In the background, back at the event, “We take care of our own” is playing.

 Bill Clinton, the Obama campaign’s top surrogate, is being dispatched to Minnesota and Pennsylvania, suggesting the campaign is more worried about those states than it is letting on.
 Just Friday, Obama campaign Press Secretary Jen Psaki dismissed Romney campaign efforts in Minnesota and Pennsylvania, as well as Michigan, as “mind games:” If you look at… Continue Reading

 Um, I’m sorry, I said below that President Obama’s campaigning would resume Thursday.
 It actually resumed this morning.
 Obama today suddenly materialized at the Federal Emergency Management Agency headquarters in Washington, where he interfered with everyone’s work received an update on progress addressing the aftermath of Hurricane Sandy.
 What is there he will do at… Continue Reading